-As noted above, the Group has rebutted the presumption in IFRS 9 that default occurs no later than when a payment is 90 days past due on some of its portfolio.
+As noted on page 90, the Group has rebutted the presumption in IFRS 9 that default occurs no later than when a payment is 90 days past due on some of its portfolio.
 The impact on the Group's ECL allowance of assuming a backstop of 180 days past due for mortgages is not material.